HackYourFutureBelgium/debugging/README.md

 If you can't finish all the material in this repository, that's expected!
 Anything you don't finish now will always be waiting for you to review when you need it.
 These 3 emoji's will help you prioritize your study time and to measure your progress:

-- 🥚 `:egg:` - Understanding this material is required, it covers the base skills you'll need for this module.
+- 🥚 `:egg:` - Understanding this material is required, it covers the base skills you'll need for this module and the next.
 You do not need to finish all of them but should feel comfortable that you could with enough time.
 - 🐣 `:hatching_chick:` - Do your best to start this material. you don't need to master it or finish it but getting the main idea will be helpful for taking the next steps.
 - 🐥 `:hatched_chick:` - Have you finished all the 🥚's and started all the 🐣's? push yourself with these challenges.